First published 8th April 2015, last updated 24th April 2019.

 The building (or entity) is divided into spaces which accommodate the required activities.

-During the rest of the detailed design process through to construction itself, the details of how each elements should be constructed is described using the Systems table; systems are themselves made up of products.
+During the rest of the detailed design process through to construction itself, the details of how each element should be constructed is described using the Systems table; systems are themselves made up of products.

 As an example, consider a new wastewater treatment facility.